makerdao/dss-allocator/README.md

     - An optional actor which is whitelisted through the `AllocatorRoles` contract to perform specified actions on the `AllocatorVault`, funnels and conduits.
     - Will typically be a facilitator multisig or an automation contract controlled by one (e.g `StableSwapper`, `StableDepositorUniV3`).
 - Keeper:
-    - An optional actor which can be set up to trigger the automation contracts in case repetitive actions are needed (such as swapping NST to USDC every time interval).
+    - An optional actor which can be set up to trigger the automation contracts in case repetitive actions are needed (such as swapping USDS to USDC every time interval).

 ![Untitled (1)](https://github.com/makerdao/dss-allocator/assets/130549691/c677928b-32f4-4000-b6ed-e3798caa9c5c)